 Another chapter is dedicated to Pig Killing, a family event which exercised teamwork; Maud describes the ways the meat was cooked and there is a sense from her description of a real celebration of family and getting involved.

-Limiting her autobiography strictly to the years of her childhood until marriage, there is an emphasis on the working-class values of the time period.
+Limiting her autobiography strictly to the years of her childhood until marriage, there is an emphasis on the working-class values of the time period; in fact, many female authors wrote predominately if not exclusively about their childhood years (Rogers, Cuming).
 When she and her family lived at the Magpie Inn, Maud was as good as a child apprentice for her father, learning about hops, fermentation and collecting barm from other alehouses in the area with her brother.
 It was a way of life for a while and ever-eager to learn, as I have found her to consistently be, Maud expresses her interest when her father would show her the beer cellars and teach her about the different ales that would be sold.

 “Father has decided that his wages as a plumber, are not adequate to support his adored wife and children in comfort, so he buys a home-brewed ale-house – a village pub.”
 (Clarke, 34)

-The commitment to the running of the home was intrinsically part of working-class identity, John Burnett’s Destiny Obscure reveals the pride many people took in their homes; even the most squalid are described lovingly in autobiographies.
+The commitment to the running of the home was intrinsically part of working-class identity.
+John Burnett’s Destiny Obscure reveals the pride many people took in their homes; even the most squalid are described lovingly by authors.
 This responsibility to the household goes some way to explain why, at 13, Maud found her mother at odds with her school headmistress as to what Maud would be doing next.
 Maria Mills was eager for Maud to finish school and help her care for her youngest sibling who had just arrived, Elsie.
 Her ‘Governess’ suggested she might be well-suited to a pupil-teacher role.
-After much deliberation, Maud was allowed to begin her teacher training, but this did not remove from her sense of commitment to her home and family.
+After much deliberation, Maud was allowed to begin her teacher training (See my post on Education and Schooling – Part 2: Teaching), but this did not remove from her sense of commitment to her home and family.

 Clarke, Maud.
 ‘Untitled’.
 Burnett Archive of Working Class Autobiographies, University of Brunel Library, Special Collection, 156, available at http://bura.brunel.ac.uk/handle/2438/9479